collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

     will be generated.
 Defaults to the Solr default location.

 index
     Configures the different types of index fields provided by the Solr instance.
 Each field is configured on a separated line.
 Each line contains a white-space separated list of ``[key]:[value]`` pairs which define the index.

+max-num-results
+    The maximum number of results the Solr server returns.
+Defaults to 10.